 The aluminum recycling system is currently the most robust because of its ease to be melted back down into a pure element, Aluminum.
 This can be done infinitely.
 Aluminum uses only 5% of the energy it took to initially extract.
 Is this system perfect?
 Of course, not, every recycling process has its challenges.
 But aluminum continues to win first place as the best, most recyclable material.

 Many different materials are used for beverage containers.
 Most of which are inferior plastics that have little value after just one use.
-Aluminum, on the other hand, is a highly valued element that can be broken down time and time again to its original, pristine form and still become yet another beverage container, infinite times over.
+Aluminum, on the other hand, is a highly valued element that can be broken down time and time again to its original, pristine form and still become yet another beverage container, countless times over.
 And this is where the “magic metal” name comes from!

 Aluminum is the third most abundant element on the planet next to oxygen and silicon.
 And while extracting raw aluminum from bauxite is by no means a perfect system, using already recycled aluminum absolutely IS.
 Why is this?
 Because it consumes just 5% of the energy, it originally took to extract.
 That’s why we’ve got to recycle!
 Aluminum offers a potentially endless circle of valuable materials, as long as it is put back into the system and recycled by everyone.
 Manufacturers are able to melt down aluminum recyclables and easily make them into new products, including new PATHWATER bottles, infinitely.
 This is called a Closed Loop System and is why aluminum carries so much value throughout its life.
 In fact, 75% of the aluminum that was ever put into production is STILL IN USE today.
 That’s because it keeps getting recycled, remelted, and turned into new products over and over again.